nicolaslopezj/meteor-apollo-accounts/README.md

   }
 })

-// Finally, you'll be able to use asynchronously any method from the library : async login (event) {
+// Finally, you'll be able to use asynchronously any method from the library: async login (event) {
   event.preventDefault();